The Simpsons season 10: Critical reception

 Mike Scully, showrunner of season ten, has been the target of criticism.

-Mike Scully, who was showrunner during seasons nine through twelve, is held responsible by many critics and fans for the decline.
-An op-ed in Slate by Chris Suellentrop argued that The Simpsons changed from a realistic show about family life into a typical cartoon when Scully was the show runner: "under Scully's tenure, The Simpsons became, well, a cartoon.
-Episodes that once would have ended with Homer and Marge bicycling into the sunset now end with Homer blowing a tranquilizer dart into Marge's neck.
-The show's still funny, but it hasn't been touching in years."
-John Ortved wrote in his book The Simpsons: An Uncensored, Unauthorized History that "Scully's episodes excel when compared to what The Simpsons airs nowadays, but he was the man at the helm when the ship turned towards the iceberg."
-The Simpsons under Scully has been negatively labeled as a "gag-heavy, Homer-centric incarnation" by Jon Bonné of MSNBC, and many fans have bemoaned the transformation in Homer's character during the era, from sweet and sincere to "a boorish, self-aggrandizing oaf", dubbing him "Jerkass Homer".

-The Simpsons writer Tom Martin said in Ortved's book that he does not understand the criticism against Scully because he thinks Scully ran the show well.
-He also commented that he thinks the criticism "bothered [Scully], and still bothers him, but he managed to not get worked up over it."
-Ortved noted in his book that it is hard to tell how much of the decline is Scully's fault, and that blaming a single show runner for lowering the quality of the show "is unfair."
-He also wrote that some of the episodes from Scully's first two seasons (nine and ten), such as "The Wizard of Evergreen Terrace" and "When You Dish Upon a Star", are better than certain episodes of the two previous seasons.

-UGO Networks' Brian Tallerico has defended the season against the criticism.
-He wrote in a 2007 review that comparing "tenth-season Simpsons episodes to the prime of the series (3–7) is just unfair and really kind of self-defeating.
+In his book The Simpsons: An Uncensored, Unauthorized History, John Ortved noted that it is hard to tell how much of the decline is Scully's fault, and that blaming a single showrunner for lowering the quality of the show "is unfair."
+He also wrote that some episodes from Scully's first two seasons (nine and ten), such as "The Wizard of Evergreen Terrace" and "When You Dish Upon a Star", are better than certain episodes of the two previous seasons.
+UGO Networks' Brian Tallerico defended the season against the criticism, saying in his review that comparing "tenth-season Simpsons episodes to the prime of the series (3–7) is just unfair and really kind of self-defeating.
 'Yeah, I laughed, but not as hard as a couple of years ago.
 So it sucks.'
 That's nonsense.
 The fact is that even the tenth season of The Simpsons was funnier than most [other] show's[sic] best years."
 PopMatters Hassenger commented in his review that although the show had declined in quality, "this is not to say that these episodes are without their charm; many, in fact, are laugh-out-loud funny and characteristically smart."
 Similarly to Tallerico, he also noted that "weaker Simpsons seasons are superior to most television."
+On Rotten Tomatoes, the tenth season of The Simpsons has a 100% approval rating based on 5 critical reviews.